tryigit/PlayIntegrityFix/Strong Template/README.md

-**PIF VERSION**
+**PIFS VERSION**

 This folder:
-*/data/adb/*
+*/data/adb/tricky_store/keybox.xml*

-You don't need to modify the pif.json file, just copy it.
-Just modify the keybox.xml file and type this command.
+Use this command after setting your keybox file, no need to restart the phone.

 *su -c killall com.google.android.gms.unstable*